TN vs IPS vs VA: Best Monitor Display for Gaming

 Perhaps the greatest strength of a VA panel is its ability to block light from the backlight when it isn’t wanted.
 This ability results in higher contrast ratios and deeper blacks which are several times better than that of the other LCD technologies discussed in this guide.

 As power users already understand, one problem with LCD monitors is light from the backlight.
-When an LCD monitor wants to display black, the color filter will be positioned in such a manner that very little light from the backlight will seep through.
 While they try to do a reasonable job, their filters aren’t always perfect, thus, incapable of rendering the blacks deep as they should be.

 Thankfully, VA panels are magnificent at that task.
-And thanks to the fact that they are susceptible to clouding or bleeding towards the edges of the screen, the screens are often considered as ideal candidates for movie enthusiasts and suitable for general purpose work.
+Since these screens often show clouding or bleeding at the edges, many people still see them as ideal for movie lovers and suitable for general use.

 The VA panels also feature improved viewing angles and good color reproduction.
-Their excellent color reproduction abilities make the monitors ideal devices for color-critical work, or for gamers who want to play their games with the best picture quality possible.
+Their excellent color reproduction abilities make the monitors ideal devices for color-critical work.
+For gamers who want to play their games with the best picture quality possible.

 A considerable drawback of the VA panel is its low level of responsiveness with its pixels transitioning from one state to the next.
 This can cause more noticeable blurring when gaming.